 We were also visited by Chloe Wigston Smith, who teaches and researches English and Related Literatures at the University of York.
 She specialises in eighteenth-century literature and culture, and interdisciplinary work.
-Chloe’s publications include “Materializing the Eighteenth Century: Dress History, Literature, and Interdisciplinary Study,” an article published in Literature Compass in 2006, and Women, Work, and Clothes in the Eighteenth-Century Novel (2013).
-She is currently working on another book project, and came to see various V&A-owned map samplers and embroidered maps, including the object pictured below, as part of her research.
+Chloe’s publications include “Materializing the Eighteenth Century: Dress History, Literature, and Interdisciplinary Study,” an article published in Literature Compass in 2006, and Women, Work, and Clothes in the Eighteenth-Century Novel (Cambridge; New York: Cambridge University Press, 2013).
+She is currently working on another book project, and came to see various V&A-owned map samplers and embroidered maps, including the object pictured below which was made in England in 1794, as part of her research.
 Chloe found the visit useful, and was interested in the “range of levels of technique” that she saw.
 She also noted that these fascinating late eighteenth- and early nineteenth-century pieces, which unlike many contemporary examples of needlework look far beyond the domestic sphere, “were in much better condition than I expected.”
 Chloe hopes to return.

 We’re visited by relatively large groups as well as individuals and groups of two or three.
 Groups usually see around eight objects.
 Various kinds of groups find such appointments beneficial.
 This month I gathered feedback from a group of students from Nottingham Trent University, to find out more about their appointment.
-I also got feedback from interns from Suzie Turner Couture, along with Design Assistant Claire Knight, who arranged this trip.
+I also got feedback from Interns from Suzie Turner Couture and Design Assistant Claire Knight who arranged this trip.

 Tutors Kandy Diamond and Julie Sissons brought around thirty students from Nottingham Trent University to the Centre this month.
 The students, who viewed their objects in two groups, are taking a degree in Fashion Knitwear Design and Knitted Textiles.
-They looked at a range of pieces including unusual frame-kitted late eighteenth- or early nineteenth-century pantaloons and a spectacular 1979 evening coat designed by Kaffe Fassett and hand-knitted by Zoe Hunt.
+They looked at a range of pieces including unusual frame-kitted late eighteenth- or early nineteenth-century English pantaloons and a spectacular evening coat designed by Kaffe Fassett and hand-knitted by Zoe Hunt in Britain in 1979.
 Lily Puddefoot “loved [the visit],” and Rebecca Trifena Susanto, who plans on returning, was fascinated by how the garments had been made, and felt inspired by what she had seen.

-It seems that the interns were particularly struck by the Hartnell gown mentioned above, and that they left the Centre feeling inspired.
-Claire Knight felt inspired too, noting that the trip had “given me so many ideas for my own work.”
+It seems that the Interns were particularly struck by the Hartnell gown mentioned above, and that they left the Centre feeling inspired.
+Design Assistant Claire Knight noted that the trip had “given me so many ideas for my own work.”
 She added that it had been “[w]onderful to be able to compare the couture we create to what was created many years ago.”